bitcoinwarrior1/dot-validator-selector/README.md

 ## See a sample
 If you want to see this module in action, go to [this website](https://james-sangalli.github.io/dot-validator-selector/) you'll have the option to select between the Polkadot and Kusama networks after which 16 validators will be displayed if you selected Polkadot and 24 if you selected Kusama.

+## Cached validators
+Since this module can be very slow at selecting validators, I have added a script to get validators meeting the criteria as of the current era at the time and then store them by their era index in the [cache folder](https://github.com/James-Sangalli/dot-validator-selector/tree/gh-pages/cache).
+These validators can then be retrieved much quicker.

+To update this you can run `npm run updateCache`.

 ## Tip
 - KSM: J3qfuceTakrXaiRTf6c7ByVYJjtoiyhoc1aeS5YNLGdqFSb
 - DOT: 16UX9vXqh11QDTuVebLZMPSeFLTJhMifRiuKR4nwSd5fGQJz